MadAppGang/identifo-android/README.md

 ```javascript
 IdentifoSingUpActivity.openActivity(this)
 ```
-Notice, if you want to use identity providers like Facebook, Apple, Google and so on you need to override dedicated resources in your string.xml file.
+Also if you want to use identity providers like Facebook, Apple, Google and so on you need to override dedicated resources in your string.xml file.
 ```javascript
 <string name="identifo_facebook_app_id" translatable="false">app_id</string>
 <string name="identifo_facebook_protocol_scheme" translatable="false">protocol_schema</string>